Trusted Origins for iFrame embedding

 Disable this feature

 Disabling this feature may break existing iFrames.
-You can verify whether your iFrames are working properly by visiting the page that embeds Okta sign-in pages or Okta-resources in an iFrame.
+You can verify that your iFrames are working properly by visiting the page that embeds Okta sign-in pages or Okta-resources in an iFrame.

-How are Trusted Origins different from the XFO iFrame embedding?
+How are Trusted Origins different from iFrame embedding in Customizations?

 What if my org has both types of embedding enabled?

-If your org has iFrame embedding enabled using both the XFO method and the Trusted Origins method, Okta does not send CSP frame-ancestors as a precaution.
-In other words, you must disable the XFO embedding for Trusted Origins to work.
+If your org has iFrame embedding enabled using both the Customizations option and the Trusted Origins method, Okta sends CSP frame-ancestors in report-only header as a precaution.
+This means that the iFrames configured through Trusted Origins will stay in monitoring mode unless you disable iFrame embedding under Customizations.

-What should I need to know before switching from XFO to Trusted Origins?
+What should I know before switching iFrames from Customizations to Trusted Origins?

 In a test org, configure all origins where you require iFrame embedding using Trusted Origins.
-Disable the XFO embedding option, and make sure that the newly configured iFrames are working properly.
+Disable the Customizations option, and make sure that the newly configured iFrames are working properly.
 Then repeat the same procedure in your production org.

 Third-party integrated URLs don’t work with iFrame embedding if the third-party app doesn’t allow it.
 For example, you’ve integrated a Salesforce instance in your Okta org.
 If the Salesforce app doesn’t allow iFrame embedding, you cannot embed the app in an iFrame using Trusted Origins.